zcoo/fluss/website/docs/streaming-lakehouse/overview.md

 1. If you require low latency, then you write and commit frequently, which means many small Parquet files.
 This becomes inefficient for reads which must now deal with masses of small files.
-2. If you require read efficiency, then you accumulate data until you can write to large Parquet files, but this introduces much higher latency.
+2. If you require reading efficiency, then you accumulate data until you can write to large Parquet files, but this introduces much higher latency.

 Overall, these data lake formats typically achieve data freshness at best within minute-level granularity, even under optimal usage conditions.